Yandex Cloud

 6. Under Administrator data, specify:

 • Email: Email address of the GitLab instance administrator.
-This mailbox will receive an email with a link for creating a password.
+This is the address to receive the email with a link to create a password.

 • Login: Administrator login.